Bass: The Audiophile's Not-So-Guilty Pleasure

 In any case, there are tons of options to ensure everyone can find their ideal (or near-ideal) bass presentation.
 Even people who want the bass to crush them like a feeble little worm can find their bliss with a little poking around, saving up, or by using a little EQ.

 Nobody has made the unanimously-crowned “basshead king” yet, and frankly I don’t know how you’d even get audiophiles to agree on just one being the best anyway.
 Good bass triggers something deep in our heads, bodies, and faces—all of which are different from person to person.
-However, I hope this list gives readers an idea where they might look next to find the thing that gives them a stank face glorious enough to scare the neighbors.
+However, I hope this list gives readers an idea where they might want to look next to find the thing that makes their face twist and contort into a stank face glorious enough to scare their neighbors.
 That’s the goal after all, isn’t it?

 Support more content like this by shopping on Headphones.com